creativecreatorormaybenot/clock/README.md

 ## TODO

-* Draw gradients about weather, clock, and thermometer.

-  + Draw borders about weather and clock.
+* Draw borders about weather and clock.

 * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.